Barry Took: Personal life and final years

-During his time with the Royal Air Force he met his first wife, Dorothy "Dot" Bird, who was serving in the Women's Royal Air Force.
+During his time with the Royal Air Force Took met his first wife, Dorothy "Dot" Bird, who was serving in the Women's Royal Air Force.
 They married in 1950 and had three children (Barry, Susan and David), but were later divorced.
-In 1964 he married Lynden "Lyn" Leonard, this second marriage resulting in a daughter named Elinor.
-The couple separated in 1999 and eventually divorced.
-He also spoke publicly about his experiences with depression and undergoing extensive psychotherapy for several years.
+In 1964, he married Lynden "Lyn" Leonard, this second marriage resulting in a daughter named Elinor.
+The couple separated in 1999, and eventually divorced.
+He also spoke publicly about his experiences with depression and of undergoing extensive psychotherapy for several years.

-After suffering from bladder cancer during the 1970s, in 1999 he was diagnosed with cancer of the oesophagus, and suffered a stroke four weeks after undergoing major surgery.
-He died on Easter Sunday 2002, aged 73, in a nursing home in Enfield.
+After suffering from bladder cancer during the 1970s, he was diagnosed with cancer of the oesophagus in 1999, and suffered a stroke four weeks after undergoing major surgery.
+He died on 31 March 2002, aged 73.